maxild/fable-getting-started/README.md

 ## Dependencies

-The Fable/Elmish client-side application has the following dependencies.
+A Fable/Elmish/React client-side application has the following dependencies.

 ### .NET